HOUSTON AMPUTATION LAWYER

 Does Losing Your Limb Shorten Your Life?

-There are several adverse effects that come along with the amputation of an extremity.
+Several adverse effects come along with the amputation of an extremity.

-The adverse affects associated with an accidental amputation include but aren’t limited to:
+The adverse effects associated with an accidental amputation include but aren’t limited to:

 - Loss of mobility